lawrenceslng/GenAI-Multi-Agent-System-Demo/PRESENTATION.md

 5. What is the value of multi-agent system at this scale?
     - is it better to have 1 agent with a variety of function-calling/tool-use capabilities or separate into different agents?

+6. Prompt Engineering remains a challenge

 7. [Berkeley Function Calling Leaderboard](https://gorilla.cs.berkeley.edu/leaderboard.html)

 ## Next Steps
 - Try to look into combining sequential agents with round robin

+## Personal Takeaways on Generative AI Class as a whole
+Lawrence:
+- Coding assistants are a game changer for better and for worse
+    - quick iterations and MVPs are easy to churn out
+    - effort into prompt = better quality of code?
+    - may still struggle with particular codebases or integrations
+    - money vs time
+- We've mostly touched on LLMs, but Voice AI is quickly becoming the next hot topic